Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 ## Authentication
 We used Google Map API in KMEANS.py to plot googlemap and the api key is required.

+## Trial mode
+For trial mode, we used 100 Boston Airbnb Listings data, 36500 Boston Airbnb Calendar data and 500 Boston Airbnb Reviews data.
+Since Boston Landmarks and US Holidays is quite small, we used all the data of these two dataset.

 ## Data Transformation
 This part was implemented in id_month_price_score_lat_long.py
 <br />Generated from Boston Airbnb Listings and Boston Airbnb Calendar